-The T95 series were American prototype tanks from the mid-1950s and early 1960s.
-The vehicles incorporated many high-tech features that appeared in later tanks.
+The T95 series were American prototype tanks from the mid-1950s and early 1960s incorporating many high-tech features that appeared in later tanks.
 Among these innovations was siliceous-cored armor, a precursor of modern composite armors.
-The T95 also featured the T53 OPTAR rangefinder, which used an intense beam of light to calculate range.
-Various T95s were armed with guns ranging in caliber from 90mm to 120mm.
+The T95 also featured the T53 OPTAR rangefinder, which used an intense beam of light to calculate range, and guns varying in caliber from 90mm to 120mm were mounted.
 There was much expected of the T95 program when it was initiated, but slow progress dogged the development process.
-It was finally decided that the T95 would not offer an appreciable benefit over an upgunned and re-engined M48A2 Patton, so the T95 was cancelled in favor of what eventually became the M60.
+It was finally decided that the T95 would not offer an appreciable benefit over an upgunned and re-engined M48A2 Patton 48, so the T95 was cancelled in favor of what eventually became the M60.
 Much was learned from the T95, however, and the pilot tanks were used for further component testing after the cancellation of the program.
 T95s took part in experiments with hydropneumatic suspensions, engines, and combination gun/missile launchers, with this experience directly influencing the M60A2 and MBT70 projects.

 This vehicle, hull serial number 5, was constructed as the sole T95E1 model in early 1958.
 The T95E1 differed from the T95 by using a recoiling main gun mount (compared to the T95's rigid mount) and a simpler fire control system that lacked the OPTAR rangefinder.
 The only differences between the 90mm gun T208E9 found in the T95E1 and the T95's 90mm gun T208 were those modifications necessary for use with the T95E1's recoiling gun mount.